pmem/pmdk/doc/libpmem2/libpmem2_unsafe_shutdown.7.md

 is in use, alongside all the rest of the relevant information.

 The application should use **pmem2_deep_flush**(3) when storing any data related to unsafe shutdown detection for higher reliability.
-This helps ensure that the detection mechanism is not reliant on the correct functioning of the same hardware features it is designed to safeguard.
+This helps to ensure that the detection mechanism is not reliant on the correct functioning of the same hardware features it is designed to safeguard.

-General-purpose software should not assume the presence of **USC** in the platform, and should instead appropriately handle any *PMEM2_E_NOSUPP* it encounters.
+General-purpose software should not assume the presence of **USC** on the platform, and should instead appropriately handle any *PMEM2_E_NOSUPP* it encounters.
 Doing otherwise might cause the software to be unnecessarily restrictive about the hardware it supports and would prevent, e.g., testing on emulated PMEM.